seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 *\[Reads]*
-‘He is one of the noblest note, to whose
+'He is one of the noblest note, to whose
 kindnesses I am most infinitely tied.
 Reflect upon
-him accordingly, as you value your trust–
+him accordingly, as you value your trust--
-LEONATUS.’
+LEONATUS.'
 So far I read aloud:
 But even the very middle of my heart
-Is warm’d by the rest, and takes it thankfully.
+Is warm'd by the rest, and takes it thankfully.
 You are as welcome, worthy sir, as I
 Have words to bid you, and shall find it so
 In all that I can do.